antonlukin/rus-package/readme.txt

 == Screenshots ==

-1. Склонение месяца на русском
+1. Declension of nouns in Russian dates
-2. Транслитерация url для улучшения ЧПУ
+2. URI transliteration

 == Changelog ==